 Although there is nothing you can do about advanced age, that doesn’t seem to be as much a risk factor as the underlying conditions.
 There are lots of stories of very old individuals (90+ year old’s) making a complete recovery.
 And there are lots of stories of young people with underlying conditions succumbing to the virus.

-Here are some simple things you can do to improve your immune health while you ‘social distance’ or ‘shelter in place’ at home.
+Here’s how to boost your immune system for Covid while you ‘social distance’ or ‘shelter in place’ at home.
 For more tips on foods that can help with your immune system, check out our blog post on nutrient dense foods.

 1. Step Outside

 Fresh air can act as a natural disinfectant and can kill viruses.
 Sunshine and your skin combine to make Vitamin D which is a big virus fighter.
 During the Spanish Flu in 1918 hospitals became overwhelmed and many patients were housed in tents outside.
 Those that were brought out in the sun every day suffered only a 13% rate of death versus a 40% rate for those in a hospital.

 Your body needs sleep to restore and regenerate.
 During sleep your immune system releases proteins called Cytokines.
 Cytokines help you fight off infections and inflammation.
 Your body also doesn’t produce as many antibodies and infection-fighting cells when you don’t get enough sleep.
 Lack of sleep also contributes to the appearance of many ‘underlying conditions’ such as obesity, heart disease or diabetes.
 Strive for 8 hours of deep, restful sleep a night.
 A good night’s sleep is a great way how to boost your immune system for Covid.

 Besides Vitamin D from sunshine, it’s important to make sure your immune system receives the fuel it needs to operate at peak efficiency.
 Here are some Vitamins that can really help: